SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-02-weekend-portfolio-trump-3.md

 inflation-adjusted stock returns being _negative,_ and then tell me about your risk appetite for stocks!

-Though, let's be fair: if CAPE went from previously not working to predict stocks to working now, nothing prevents it from going back to not working in the next decade.
+Though, let's be fair: if CAPE went from previously not working at predicting stocks to working now, nothing prevents it from going back to not working in the next decade.
 As [Yogi Berra is alleged to have said](https://www.someweekendreading.blog/quotes/#:~:text=Prediction%20is%20hard%2C%20especially%20when%20it%E2%80%99s%20about%20the%20future.%E2%80%9D), "Prediction is hard, especially when it's about the future."